The-Marcy-Lab-School/express-1.2-assignment/README.md

 - **status code**: Either `204` or `404`

 # Bonus:  Fetch to create
 Hungry for more?
-If all your tests are passing, here's a challenge for you: create a form in `/public/index.html` to create a new book.
+If all the tests are passing, here's a challenge for you: create a form in `/public/index.html` to create a new book.

 It should have:
 - A label
 - A text input
 - A submit button that sends `{ "title": "whatever" }` via `POST`
-- On a successful submission, clear the form, and re-render the books to see your new book!
+- On a successful submission, clear the form, and re-render the books to see the new book!

 Only attempt the bonus if you *fully* understand everything about the server.